cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 ## Mappings for Twisted Edwards curves

 Twisted Edwards curves
-(a class of curves that includes "untwisted" Edwards curves) are closely related to Montgomery curves ({{montgomery}}): every twisted Edwards curve is birationally equivalent to a Montgomery curve ({{BBJLP08}}, Theorem 3.2).
+(a class of curves that includes Edwards curves) are closely related to Montgomery curves ({{montgomery}}): every twisted Edwards curve is birationally equivalent to a Montgomery curve ({{BBJLP08}}, Theorem 3.2).